 During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the Head Teacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such as Arbor may be used for this.
+Online pathways such as The Oak National Academy or BBC Bitesize may be used for this.
 If the pupil has a special educational need or disability, the Head Teacher will make sure that reasonable adjustments are made to the provision where necessary.

 If the pupil is looked after or if they have a social worker, the school will work with the LA to arrange AP from the first day following the suspension or permanent exclusion.
 Where this isn't possible, the school will take reasonable steps to set and mark work for the pupil, including the use of online pathways.